ajalab/slom/docs/src/guides/tutorial/README.md

 This guide is a step-by-step tutorial about how to write an SLO spec.
 Through this tutorial, you can learn

-- how to record SLI metrics from application metrics with Slogen and Prometheus
+- how to record SLI metrics from application metrics with Slom and Prometheus
-- how to trigger alerts on SLO with Slogen and Prometheus
+- how to trigger alerts on SLO with Slom and Prometheus
-- how to generate an SLO document with Slogen.
+- how to generate an SLO document with Slom.